 People who focus too much on money have less of it.
 Selling time—a piece of your life—for money is a mental illness.
 Receiving money for a process you enjoy is the sure sign of a healthy stability.

 People who focus on money only spend what little they have showing off.
-Fancy, over-priced, clothing is proof of big-hat, no-cattle syndrome.
+They are tempted to sacrifice their integrity for a few dollars more so they can purchase fancy, over-priced, clothing, cars and other shiny baubles.
+This is proof of big-hat, no-cattle syndrome.
 Wearing $10,000 impresses only poor people over-focused on money.
 Mark Cuban frequently wears a t-shirt and jeans and he is a billionaire.
 The wealthier you are the less important it is to prove you have money.

 I can hear your cries already.
 If you don’t focus on money you will starve, will always be broke.
 I WANT TO BE A WEALTHY ACCOUNTANT, TOO!
 And so you will.

 My childhood was a rural experience.
 We lived waaaay in the backwoods of NE Wisconsin.
 We never traveled far or spent much money.
 We ate good food and had great times together as a family.
 The work was hard, the hours long.
 Yet my grandfather managed to pay off the farm and put seven figures in the bank.